Tips For Looking After Your Disabled Dog

 - If your dog can't use their back legs, one thing they will miss is being able to scratch their necks / behind their ears.
 If you do this for them they will love you for it!

-- Joint aid supplements like glucosamine and tumeric are highly recommended.
+- Joint aid supplements like glucosamine, tumeric and CBD oil are highly recommended.
 These can make a huge difference to your pets joints.
 We also recommend CBD oil (vet approved brand https://www.ellevancesciences.com)

 - If you have stairs, baby gate them.
 Disabled dogs can be extremely good at climbing up stairs and falling down them